Sneak Peek – Marked

 Not enough.
 It was never going to be enough.

 I came back to myself in the ringing silence.
+I wasn’t sure if it was minutes or hours later.

 For a moment I just breathed.
 Counted the breaths.
 Let my nervous system run its checks — ribs aching but intact, a warm thread of blood tracking from my temple that I touched and assessed as shallow, not critical, just dramatic the way head wounds always were.
 I filed it under not fatal and made myself focus before my hands could start shaking.